Bicyclist dies after being shot on Rickenbacker Causeway; man in custody

 City of Miami Police and Fire Rescue responded to the scene at the start of the William M. Powell Bridge, just after 6 a.m., Wednesday.

-Officials said there was an altercation between a cyclist, who sources identify as Alexis Palencia, and a man on a red motorcycle.
+Officials said there was an altercation between a cyclist, who sources identify as 48-year-old Alexis Palencia, and a man on a red motorcycle, who was later identified as 41-year-old Kadel Piedrahita.
+Sources said Palencia is an insurance agent in Miami-Dade and an avid bicyclist.

 “There was a group of cyclists riding as they do every morning, and there was a motorcyclist that was actually riding in the same direction,” Miami Police Commander Freddie Cruz said.
 “There was an exchange of words, and somewhere during that exchange of words, shortly after, there was a gunshot fired, and there was an individual that was shot.”

-The motorcyclist had been live streaming his ride on Facebook when he caught up with the group of cyclists.
+Piedrahita had been livestreaming his ride on Facebook when he caught up with the group of cyclists.

 A confrontation could be seen, and moments later, a single gunshot could be heard.